 Survey Course of The Field of Health Informatics

-The University of Kansas School of Nursing and the Center for Health Informatics is offering the course, Introduction to Health Informatics, as part of the AMIA 10x10 Program.
+The University of Kansas Center for Health Informatics is offering the course, Introduction to Health Informatics, as part of the AMIA 10x10 Program.

 The University of Kansas's contribution to the AMIA 10x10 is a survey course of the field of health informatics.

-This web-based course provides a broad survey of health informatics focused on five themes: health informatics foundations; clinical decision support; human/organizational factors/public health/consumer health informatics and current issues in health informatics including best practices.
-If we have sufficient attendance at the AMIA Fall Symposium, participants will be invited to participate in a F2F meeting to be held in Fall 2016 in conjunction with the AMIA Fall Symposium (https://www.amia.org/amia2016).
+This web-based course provides a broad survey of health informatics focused on five themes: health informatics foundations; clinical decision support; human/organizational factors; public health informatics and current issues in health informatics including best practices.
+If we have sufficient attendance at the AMIA Fall Symposium, participants will be invited to participate in a F2F meeting to be held in Fall 2017 in conjunction with the AMIA Fall Symposium (https://www.amia.org/amia2017).
 Attendance at the AMIA Fall Symposium is encouraged but not required.